 “Somebody said he’s all-world, so if you shut him down, you must be all-universe,” Holt told reporters after the game.
 He would go on to have a solid NFL career with the Minnesota Vikings and Dallas Cowboys, whom he helped win Super Bowl XXVII.

-It was sweet victory for Alcorn State, who felt it didn’t get the media coverage it deserved prior to the game.
+It was a sweet victory for Alcorn State, who felt it didn’t get the media coverage it deserved prior to the game.

 “Mississippi Valley got all the publicity and hype, but they are going to have to come to Alcorn now,” Casem said.
 “We’ve got the better team….and a prettier campus.”